AnarchoTechNYC/meta/train-the-trainers/practice-labs/introduction-to-virtual-machine-management-with-vagrant/README.md

 end
 ```

-Refer to [Vagrant's official VirtualBox provider documentation for more information on using linked clones](https://www.vagrantup.com/docs/providers/virtualbox/configuration.html#linked-clones) as well as the [Clonig Virtual Machines section of the VirtualBox manual](https://www.virtualbox.org/manual/UserManual.html#clone).
+Refer to [Vagrant's official VirtualBox provider documentation for more information on using linked clones](https://www.vagrantup.com/docs/providers/virtualbox/configuration.html#linked-clones) as well as the [Cloning Virtual Machines section of the VirtualBox manual](https://www.virtualbox.org/manual/UserManual.html#clone).

 ## VirtualBox networking modes